scbrown86/landscapeAnalysis/README.md

 # landscapeAnalysis
 This is a work in progress that will eventually be rolled into a formal R package.
-The tools should be useful for regional landscape montoring efforts in the Great Plains ecoregion and beyond.
+These tools should be useful for regional landscape montoring efforts and more.

 # installation
 ```